MyPost/cassius/README.md

 ;;                   "B" {"stage" "1"}}}}
 ```

-Applying the first rollback d01 will transition cassandra from i1 to i0:
+Applying the rollback d01 will transition cassandra from i1 to i0:

 ```clojure
 (-> conn